krzysztofj1234567890/computer-science-basics-tutorials/aws_architect_certification/aws_architect_exam.md

 ## AWS Organizations and Control Tower <a id="Organizations"></a>

 With __AWS Organizations, you can consolidate multiple AWS accounts__ into an Organization that you create and then centrally manage.

+__AWS Organizations__:
+- management, billing, compliance enforcement for multiple aws accounts
+- define central configuration and __resource sharing__, __consolidated billing__ (volume discounts)
+- automated account creation, __service control policies__ (SCP)
+  - works at organization level: root, organizational units (OU) or individual accounts
+  - can only limit
+  - affects only member accounts in the OU.
+Have no effect on the management account
+  - aws evaluates SCPs in conjunction with IAM policies.
+Action must be allowed in IAM policy and not denied in SCP.
+  - The __default FullAWSAccess managed policy__ is attached to all services - it allows all (no restrictions)
+  - if SCP is missing (in OU) then it means deny
+  - for it to work you send invitation to other aws accounts that must accept invitation
+  - SCP is to control permissions, not to add permisions (to User)

 It's available in two feature sets:
 - __consolidated billing__